The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 What is Plot ratio?

 Defined as the permissible development intensity of a specified land parcel, the plot ratio determines the maximum gross floor area (GFA) of any development on that land parcel.
-This is the formula to calculate the maximum GFA from plot ratio:
+This is the formula for calculating the maximum GFA from plot ratio:

 GFA in square feet = Plot ratio x Site area in square feet